jspecify/jspecify/README.md

 # JSpecify

-**This project is a placeholder.** We are using the issue tracker for some of our conversations, but the existing code in the repo does not reflect our current design decisions, and we have many decisions left to make.

-An artifact of well-named and well-specified annotations to power static analysis checks.
+An artifact of well-specified annotations to power static analysis checks and JVM language interoperability.
+Developed by consensus of the partner organizations listed at our main web site, jspecify.org.

-Our focus, starting in 2018 and extending for the next several years, is annotations for nullness.
+Our current focus is on annotations for nullness analysis.

-This is not an officially supported product of any of the participant organizations.
+The latest release is numbered 0.2 as a clear signal to **not** depend on it yet.
+It will still undergo many changes.

 ## How to build

-Simply run `./gradlew` to build artifacts.
-Or run `./gradlew publishToMavenLocal` to install artifacts to your Local Maven Repository.
+Run `./gradlew` to build artifacts, or `./gradlew publishToMavenLocal` to install artifacts to your Local Maven Repository.